History of New Mexico: Indigenous Americans

-The new legal system and the legal profession
+Land disputes and the legal system

 In the first half of the 19th century, Mexico set up a judicial system for its northernmost districts, in present-day New Mexico and California.
 There were no professionally trained lawyers or judges.
 Instead, there were numerous low-ranking legal roles such as notario, escribano, asesor, auditor de Querra, justicia mayor, procurador, and juez receptor.
-With the annexation by the United States in 1848, Congress set up an entirely new territorial legal systems, one that used the English language and American laws, forms, and procedures.
+With the annexation by the United States in 1848, Congress set up entirely new territorial legal systems, one that used the English language and American laws, forms, and procedures.
 Practically all the lawyers and judges were new arrivals from the United States, as there was no place in the new system for the old Hispanic roles.

-Elfego Baca (1865 – 1945) was an outlaw-turned-lawman, lawyer, and politician in New Mexico in the late 19th and early 20th centuries.
-In 1888, after serving as a County Sheriff, Baca became a U.S. Marshal.
-He served for two years and then began studying law.
-In December 1894, he was admitted to the bar and practice law in New Mexico until 1904. he held numerous local political offices, and when New Mexico became a state in 1912, he was the unsuccessful Republican candidate for Congress.
-In the late 1950s, Walt Disney turned Baca into the first Hispanic popular culture hero in the United States, on 10 television shows, in six comic books, in a feature film, and in related merchandising.
-However, Disney deliberately avoided ethnic tension by presenting Baca as a generalized Western hero, portraying a standard hero similar to Davy Crockett, in Hispanic dress.
+The Hispanic residents of New Mexico, unfamiliar with the U.S. legal system were at a disadvantage as Anglo-Americans gained ownership of much of the land.